testing-library/preact-testing-library/README.md

 ## The Solution

-The Peact Testing Library is a very lightweight solution for testing Preact components.
+The Preact Testing Library is a very lightweight solution for testing Preact components.
 It provides light utility functions on top of preact/test-utils, in a way that encourages better testing practices.
 Its primary guiding principle is: